xlladdins/xll/README.md

 full path to the xll that was built and is opened by Excel.
 The `/p` flag to Excel sets the default directory so `Ctrl-O` opens to the project directory.
+-->

 ## AddIn

-To register a new C/C++ add-in function that can be called from Excel create an `AddIn` object with a `Function` argument that has information Excel needs to register your
+To register a new C++ add-in function that can be called from Excel create an `AddIn` object with a `Function` argument that has information Excel needs to register your
-_function_: the return type, the C/C++ function name, the Excel name, and a list of _arguments_ with their type, name, and short description.
+_function_: the return type, the C++ function name, the Excel name, and a list of _arguments_ with their type, name, and short description.
 You can optionally specify _function help_ for the Function Wizard and the _category_ Excel should use.